Frequently asked questions

 Can this food replace the 'Prescription Diets' recommended by my local vet?

-What is fermentation protein and why is it better than soya?
+What is Fermentation Protein and why is it better than soya?

 Fermentation protein is a nutritional breakthrough in pet health.
 Unlike soya, which is a common allergen and often genetically modified, our fermentation protein is created through a natural process similar to making yogurt or sourdough.
 This process breaks down the protein into a highly 'bio-available' form, meaning it is incredibly gentle on the gut and easy for your dog to absorb.
 It provides a complete amino acid profile without the inflammatory allergens found in mass-produced non-GMO soya, making it the gold standard for dogs with allergies or sensitive skin.
+Read more about bacterial fermentation protein here.

 Is fermentation protein easier to digest than meat?

 Yes.
 Traditional meat proteins can be heavy on a dog’s digestive system, especially those with sensitivities.
-Our Fermentation Protein is a 'bio-available' superfood.
-Because it is created through a natural fermentation process (similar to how yogurt or kombucha is made), the protein is already partially broken down, making it incredibly gentle on the gut.
+Our Bio-Fermentation Protein is a 'bio-available' superfood.
+Because it is created through a natural fermentation process (similar to how yoghurt or kombucha is made), the protein is already partially broken down, making it incredibly gentle on the gut.
 It boasts a higher digestibility score than fishmeal, insect protein and even pea protein, meaning your dog absorbs more nutrients and has a healthier digestion.

 Where do your vitamins and minerals come from?